 Mosquito Protection: What You Need to Know

-The following, based on information from the Florida Department of Health in Monroe County, the Centers for Disease Control and Prevention and the Florida Keys Mosquito Control District, is provided to address any questions:
+The following, based on information from the Florida Department of Health in Monroe County, the Centers for Disease Control and Prevention and Florida Keys Mosquito Control District, is provided to address any questions:

 - Health officials are asking the public to be aware of the disease.
-The Centers for Disease Control has issued an advisory counseling pregnant women to avoid traveling to a number of Zika-affected countries and territories in Cape Verde, the Caribbean, Central America, Mexico, the Pacific Islands and South America.
+The Centers for Disease Control has issued an advisory counseling pregnant women to avoid traveling to a number of Zika-affected countries and territories including Cape Verde, the Caribbean, Central America, Mexico, the Pacific Islands and South America.

 - Traditionally in Florida, mosquitoes are most active in summer and early fall and more dormant in late fall through spring.